devrandom/btc-papers/hardware-wallet-security.md

 ## The Subliminal Channel

-The subliminal channel of ECDSA can be closed by forcing the free variables in the signature to be unpredictable to the hardware wallet.
+The subliminal channel of ECDSA can be closed by forcing the free variable in the signature to be unpredictable to the hardware wallet.
 Some approaches are presented in the citation section below.

 ## Multisignatures